Trackside in 1977

 All of the rest of the photos here come from two excursions my father and I made out into the Meadows in the spring and summer of 1977, when GG1s ran back and forth like streetcars.
 Halcyon days indeed.

-Amtrak GG1 westbound, Kearney
+Amtrak GG1 westbound, Kearny

 This westbound has just crossed the Hackensack River at the Portal Bridge, itself barely visible in the distance.

-Amtrak GG1 westbound, Kearney
+Amtrak GG1 westbound, Kearny

 After photographing the 35mm negative of this image, I processed it using GIMP software.
 The lean comes mostly from the original negative; I doubt that as a twelve-year-old I intended to make such a dramatic photo: I often just did not hold the camera straight!